 All swimmers and contributors must have lived in Ireland for the years of meritorious involvement in the sport or be Republic of Ireland citizens (regardless of domicile) or be UK Citizens who spent most of their youth in Ireland.
-All currrent and future Honourees of the International Marathon Swimming Hall of Fame who meet this requirement will automatically be included in the Ireland Marathon Swimming Hall of Fame.
+All current Honourees of the International Marathon Swimming Hall of Fame who meet this requirement will automatically be included in the Ireland Marathon Swimming Hall of Fame.

 For swimmers, their record of solo swims of 10k of more in natural open water is considered.
 The rules and costume regulations in place by the local accreditation bodies must be met.
 For famous marathon swims this mean togs – however some elite swims (like FINA races) allow/require wetsuits.
 For new and innovative marathon swims other rules and costume regulations will be noted and allowed on nominations.
 Relay swims will not be considered.